francisco-perez-sorrosal/ai-resources/book-scaffold/src/topics.md

 [This is a summary of the recent (2021) advances in continual learning in NLP.](https://www.aclweb.org/anthology/2020.coling-main.574.pdf)

+[Sejnowski](people.md#terrence-sejnowsky) et al. {{ cite tsuda_modeling_2020 }} have developed a NN
+ architecture that shows how
+ hierarchical gating supports adaptive learning while preserving memories from prior experience.
+They show also how when introducing damages in the model, it recapitulates disorders found on the human Prefrontal Cortex.

 ### <a name="catastrophic_forgetting"></a>Protocols/Strategies for Solving Catastrophic Forgetting (CF)

 One problem with all the different strategies proposed for solving CF is that the field lacks a framework for comparing